quisquous/cactbot/docs/CactbotCustomization.md

 The general philosophy of cactbot is that any user configuration should only go in files in the user directory.
-This will prevent your changes from being clobbered during future cactbot updates.
+This will prevent your changes from being overwritten during future cactbot updates.
 Additionally, in the future modifying cactbot files directly from a cactbot release will not work properly without running extra build steps.